spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 ### Update website agreement text

 You should update the website agreement text and ask for user consent to have their interactions with the website tracked and sent to Algolia.
-Something similar to

 > **User Data analytics**
 >
 > To enhance your experience, we use data and analytics to understand how you interact with our site.
 > By accepting, you allow us to capture anonymous events for personalization, analysis, and continuous improvement of your experience on our platform.

-### Test it
+### Verify the installation

-1. Deploy to testing environment.
+1. Deploy to a testing environment.
-2. Make sure that Algolia is connected and configured in the Backoffice > Apps.
+2. In the Back Office, go to **Apps** and verify that Algolia is connected and configured.

 {% info_block warningBox "Make sure" %}